The 7 Best Payment Gateways for Your Ecommerce Website in 2019

 An ecommerce payment gateway is a bridge between the transactions placed on your ecommerce store and the payment processor that receives the payment from your customer.
 A payment gateway is a service that approves credit card payments within your existing software.

 An ecommerce payment gateway can be compared to a physical POS (point of sale) terminal in a supermarket or cafe.
-This service allows your customer to submit their credit card details and then validates it securely, making sure that this sensitive financial information passes from the customer to the merchant and then between the merchant and the bank.
+This service allows your customers to submit their credit card details and then validates it securely, making sure that this sensitive financial information passes from the customer to the merchant and then between the merchant and the bank.

 A payment processor is a link that connects your bank with your customer’s bank.
 It processes the query from the payment gateway, validates and executes the info about the transaction, takes the money from the customer, and then sends the funds into the merchant account.
 Once this has taken place, it informs the payment gateway if the financial transaction was successful.